Man caught at TSA checkpoint with 23 weapons in carry-on - NewsBreak

 Officials with the Transportation Security Administration said the man was stopped on Wednesday, May 4, after an X-ray of his bag revealed the cache of weapons.
 Among them, TSA officers found nine disposable scalpels, eight folding-blade knives, three throwing knives, a dagger and a switchblade.

-In addition to the knives, the TSA found a single pair of brass knuckles — an item which is also banned in carry-on luggage.
+In addition to the knives, the TSA found a single pair of brass knuckles — an item that is also banned in carry-on luggage.

 In a press release issued Thursday, the TSA noted that each one of the prohibited items — the blades and the brass knuckles — would have been permitted in a checked bag.
 When it comes to carry-on, however, the knives and knuckles are a big no-no.